Dysport abobotulinumtoxinA logo

 Additional Support

-Support from those who understand your conditions, because you’re not alone.
+Support from those who understand your condition,

 The spasticity community: Connect with others in similar situations for support, information or just an understanding friend.
 Sometimes people who don’t have spasticity just aren’t able to understand what it feels like.
 Remind yourself that you are not alone and reach out.
 Through these organizations, you and those who care for you can find helpful information about living with spasticity.